This is the multi-page printable view of this section. Click here to print.

 To view detailed ConfigMap information, follow these steps.

 2. On the Service Home page, click ConfigMap under the Configuration menu.
-Navigate to the ConfigMap List page.
+2. Navigate to the ConfigMap list page.

-4. ConfigMap List page, select the item you want to view detailed information for.
-You will be taken to the ConfigMap Details page.
+4. Select the item you want to view detailed information for on the ConfigMap List page.
+4. Go to the ConfigMap Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 5. Click each tab to view the service information.